akyriako/typesense-operator/README.md

 | ingressClassName | Ingress to use                       |          |         |
 | annotations      | User-Defined annotations             | X        |         |

+> [!IMPORTANT]
+> This feature requires the existence of [cert-manager](https://cert-manager.io/) in the cluster, but **does not** actively enforce it with an error.
+> If you are targeting Open Telekom Cloud, you might be interested in provisioning additionally the designated DNS solver webhook
+> for Open Telekom Cloud.
+You can find it [here](https://github.com/akyriako/cert-manager-webhook-opentelekomcloud).

 **DocSearchScraperSpec** (optional)

 | Name        | Description                              | Optional | Default |